shamalli/directory/wp-content/plugins/w2dc/readme.txt

 = Version 2.9.18 =
 * improvement: better compatibility with PHP 8.2
 * improvement: adapted for new versions of Elementor plugin
-* bug fix: 'Show more listings' button gave wrong results when 'Display all map markers' mode was enabled on the map
+* bug fix: "Show more listings" button gave wrong results when "Display all map markers" mode was enabled on the map

 = Version 2.9.17 =
 * new setting: Images required